Valentin Moldavsky

 Valentin Igorevich Moldavsky (Валенти́н И́горевич Молда́вский; born 6 February 1992) is a Russian mixed martial artist and combat sambo practitioner.
-He is currently competing for the PFL.
-He formerly competed for Bellator MMA, where he was an interim Heavyweight World Champion.
+He formerly competed for Bellator MMA, where he was an interim Heavyweight World Champion and the Professional Fighters League (PFL).
 He is also a two-time world and one-time European Sambo Champion in the +100 kg division.

 Biography

 Moldavsky was born 6 February 1992 in the village of Novopskov in the Luhansk Oblast.
 He was enrolled at the Luhansk State University of Internal Affairs, working as platoon leader.

 Sambo

 In 2018, Moldavsky won the European Sambo Championships in Athens, Greece and the World Sambo Championships in Bucharest, Romania in the +100 kg weight category.

 He also won the 2020 Russian national Championship, which allowed him to qualify for the 2020 World Sambo Championships in Serbia.
 He claimed the World Championship in the +100 kg category.

 Mixed martial arts career

 Early career

 After going undefeated in amateur bouts, Moldavsky had his first professional fight was with Armenian Karen Karapetyan in Omsk on 21 February 2015, beating him with an armlock.
 Soon after, Moldavsky has been coached by Fedor Emelianenko and joined his Team Fedor.